assignments-codex/level-1-assignments/week-6/day-5-assignment.md

 #### Objective

-App Lab Lesson 10 Color Sleuth.
-Core gameplay.
+Lesson 10 Color Sleuth.
+Core loop continues with score or rounds.

 #### Requirements

-1. Grid of choices and a target color.
+1. Score or rounds update each time the user guesses.
-2. Randomize the correct answer and handle guesses with `onEvent`.
+2. The round resets with a new target and choices.
-3. Track score or rounds and update the UI.
+3. Feedback for correct or wrong is visible.

 #### Screenshots

 - Share link
-- One screenshot of the game
+- One screenshot of the game mid-round
-- One code screenshot showing randomize + guess handler
+- One code screenshot that shows your guess handling

 #### Reflection

 - What your random logic controls
 - One UX improvement you added
-- One next feature
+- One next feature you would add

 #### Rubric (20 pts)

-- Core loop implemented 0–5
+- Score or rounds update 0–5
-- Score/rounds update 0–5
+- Reset works cleanly 0–5
 - Screenshots clear 0–5
 - Reflection quality 0–5